-Consideration should always be given to other children in the household and whether they should be subject to an Social Work Assessment or child protection procedures (see Initial Child Protection Conferences Procedure).
+Consideration should always be given to other children in the household and whether they should be subject to a Social Work Assessment or child protection procedures.

 All professionals should give high priority to attendance at pre-birth conferences if requested and must provide a report.
 If attendance is not possible, they should ensure that another professional from their agency takes the relevant information or that the information is presented to the Chair of the conference in report form.
 The conference may not be viable if relevant professionals are not present.

-Where the unborn baby may not be considered to be suffering or likely to suffer Significant Harm but may none the less require services because of complex needs to promote his/her health or development, a child in need plan will be drawn up to ensure appropriate interagency working.
-This plan will be reviewed at least every 6 months.
+Where the unborn baby may not be considered to be suffering or likely to suffer significant harm but may none the less require services because of complex needs to promote his/her health or development, a child in need plan will be drawn up to ensure appropriate interagency working.
+This plan will be reviewed at initially at 3 months.

 All practitioners at every contact with the family and baby should review the risk to the baby and;

-Safeguarding and promoting the welfare of children – and in particular protecting them from Significant Harm – depends on effective joint working between agencies and professionals that have different roles and expertise.
-Individual children, especially some of the most vulnerable children and those at greatest risk of social exclusion, will need co-ordinated help from Health, Education, Children’s Social Care and quite possibly the voluntary sector and other agencies including Youth Justice Services.
+Safeguarding and promoting the welfare of children – and in particular protecting them from Significant Harm – depends on effective collaborative working between agencies and professionals bringing together their different roles and expertise.

-This protocol describes best practice when working with expectant parents about whom there are concerns regarding their unborn child.
+This protocol describes best practice when working with expectant parents about whom there are concerns regarding their unborn child or other children in the family.
 All women who are pregnant should be assessed in accordance with this protocol, and where there is an identified risk of harm to the unborn baby, agencies must work collaboratively in the antenatal as well as postnatal periods.
 All professionals have a responsibility to communicate effectively regarding families about whom there are concerns.
-Any professional who has a concern regarding an unborn baby and they are unsure as to what action they should take must seek advice either within their agency or from Children’s Services using the consultation process.
+Any professional who has a concern regarding an unborn baby or other children in the family and they are unsure as to what action they should take must seek advice either within their agency or from Children’s Social Care using the consultation process.

 Section 11 of the Children Act 2004 requires agencies to have in place mechanisms to ensure that they are able to safeguard and promote the welfare of children.

-All workers, whether adult or children services, have a responsibility to protect and safeguard children and work collaboratively with Children Services and other childcare professionals in contributing to assessments and interventions.
+All workers, whether adult or children services, have a responsibility to protect and safeguard children and work collaboratively in contributing to assessments and interventions where appropriate.

 As part of these responsibilities key professionals have been identified with specific roles which are described below.

-Midwives are responsible for providing midwifery care to woman and babies during the antenatal, intranatal and postnatal periods.
+Midwives are responsible for providing Midwifery care to woman and babies during the antenatal, intrapartum and postnatal periods.
 They have a duty to ensure that the needs of the woman and baby are the primary focus of their practice.
 Throughout this time they have a responsibility to work with other health professionals in order to safeguard a baby from harm.

-The role of the Health Visitor is to ensure that there is contact from the Health Visiting Service during the antenatal period enabling a pre-birth assessment to be undertaken.
-This may be done by themselves or jointly with the Midwife.
-Where there are known concerns this assessment should begin around the 20th week of pregnancy and around the 36th week of pregnancy in all other cases.
+The role of the Health Visitor is to ensure that there is contact from the Norfolk Health Child Programme (HCP) 0-19 team during the antenatal period enabling a pre-birth assessment to be undertaken.
+Where there are known concerns a joint assessment will be completed between the health visitor and the midwife from 16 weeks gestation, or earlier if needed.
 A pre-birth assessment must involve consultation with all professionals known to have contact with the woman/family.

-School nurses have a responsibility to safeguard children and young people through professional collaboration with Health colleagues and the multi-agency network.
+School Nurses are part of the Norfolk Healthy Child Programme 0-19 team and have a responsibility to safeguard children and young people through professional collaboration with Health colleagues and the multi-agency network.
 Girls in high school may present to the school nurse as the first point of contact where pregnancy is suspected or confirmed by the young women themselves.
 The role of the school nurse is to accurately assess the situation taking into consideration legal aspects and to initiate appropriate multi-agency involvement, e.g. general practitioner, Children Services etc.

 The role of the General Practitioner is to be alert to factors that affect the capacity of a parent and that may pose a risk to the unborn child, and to work with Midwife, Health Visitor and colleagues from other agencies, sharing information appropriately to ensure that the pre-birth assessment is fully informed.